Review: Shargeek's 35-Watt Retro Charger Brings Power and Fun Design

 Using this charger over the last month, it’s hard not to fall in love with it, especially as an Apple fan.
 With the classic Macintosh look and a charismatic smile beaming at the user as soon they open the product, it’s hard not to immediately fall in love with the charger.
 But how well does it perform?

-According to Shargeek’s website, the Retro Charger’s 35-watts is easily able to super charger an iPhone, but what about a MacBook?
+According to Shargeek’s website, the Retro Charger’s 35-watts is easily able to super charge an iPhone, but what about a MacBook?
 Using my 2018 MacBook Pro, I tried charging my device with the Retro, and for the most part, it did okay.
 While 35-watts isn’t able to fully compete with my official Apple 87-watt charger, the Retro was nonetheless capable of keeping my MacBook alive while I used it.

 Of course, comparing an 87-watt charger alongside a 35-watt charger isn’t entirely fair, but the Shargeek charger’s ability to keep my MacBook alive was surprising nonetheless.